Project Description

 The moorland surface was left severely damaged with wildlife habitats destroyed and years’ worth of carbon released into the atmosphere from the burnt peat.

-This particular area of moorland forms part of the catchment area for United Utilities’ raw water supply and there was a serious and imminent risk that forecasted heavy rainfall would wash much of the contaminated silt and debris down the hillside into Upper Swineshaw Reservoir.
+This particular area of moorland forms part of the catchment area for United Utilities’ raw water supply and there was a serious and imminent risk that forecasted heavy rainfall would wash much of the contaminated silt and debris down the hillside into the Upper Swineshaw Reservoir.

 The Challenge